kkulp-lab/SQL_Rockbuster_Analysis/README.md

 ### 05 Final Report
-A powerpoint presentation summarizing findings and key insights.
+A powerpoint presentation summarizing findings and the visualization that lead to key insights.
-An excel file showing the queries that lead to the final recommendations.
+An excel file showing the queries that lead to the final visualization and tableau links to the public versions.